Skip to main content

 The Bonus: Skeleton Loading

-Since the desktop nav uses dynamic(() => import('./TabletUpNav'), { ssr: false }) for code splitting, it already has a loading state.
-I replaced the generic Spinner with a NavSkeleton that mirrors the actual nav layout: a logo placeholder, four link-shaped rectangles, and three right-side elements.
+Since the desktop nav uses dynamic(() => import('./TabletUpNav'), { ssr: false }) for code splitting, it already had a loading state, so I swapped the generic Spinner for a NavSkeleton that mirrors the actual nav layout: a logo placeholder, four link-shaped rectangles, and three right-side elements.

 function NavSkeleton() {